Legion (Marvel Comics): Legion Quest/Age of Apocalypse

-Years later, David awoke from his coma believing his psyche fully healed.
-When he had killed the mutant precog Destiny, David had absorbed her psyche.
+Years later, David awakens from his coma, believing his psyche to be fully healed.
+When he had killed Destiny, David had absorbed her psyche.
 Destiny gave David vague prophetic guidance about the great world that could exist "if only, years ago, Professor X had been given a real chance to fulfill his dream."
 David understood these words as a directive to travel back in time and kill Magneto, Xavier's greatest adversary, to allow Professor X to achieve the dream of human-mutant coexistence.

 As the X-Men attempt to stop him, Legion travels twenty years into the past, accidentally taking the X-Men with him.
 When Legion attempts to kill Magneto, Xavier intervenes and is killed, erasing Legion from existence and creating the "Age of Apocalypse" timeline.
 Ultimately, Bishop repairs the timeline by enlisting the aid of the new reality's X-Men to travel back in time to the moment of Xavier's murder.
-There, Bishop confronted Legion, using David's own power to create a psionic loop that showed him the damage that his actions would cause.
-David allowed the energy released in this process to incinerate him, in his last moments apologizing for what he had done."
+Bishop confronts Legion, creating a psionic loop that shows him the damage that his actions would cause.
+David allows the energy to incinerate him, in his last moments apologizing for what he had done.

-While David was considered deceased, some of his alternate personalities manifest as spirits and begin terrorizing Israel, where David had been born.
-Excalibur was called to stop them.
-However, Meggan used her empathy to calm their rage, convincing them to go "towards the light."

 Return

 It is later revealed that David was transported to Otherplace, a timeless interdimensional limbo, and manifested thousands of alternate personalities.
-David wandered through Otherplace for an untold period of time, trying to return home.
-Magik, a mutant able to travel across dimensions, contacted one of David's alters, "The Legion," who could alter reality at a cosmic scale.
-Magik offered to guide Legion back to this dimension, provided that The Legion would aid her by destroying her nemeses, the Elder Gods.
+David wanders through Otherplace for an untold period of time, trying to return home.
+Magik, a mutant able to travel across dimensions, contacts one of David's alters, "The Legion," who can alter reality at a cosmic scale.
+Magik offers to guide Legion back to this dimension, provided that The Legion would aid her by destroying her nemeses, the Elder Gods.

-David re-manifested in the physical world, although his primary personality had been imprisoned in his mindscape by his other alters, allowing the more malicious alters to control his body.
-One of these alters killed and absorbed the mind of a young girl, Marci Sobol, who became another alter within Legion.
-Legion battled the X-Men before Karma and Magik helped him regain control of his body.
-Afterwards, he was placed in the care of Professor X, Doctor Nemesis, Danger, and Rogue.
+David re-manifests in the physical world, although his primary personality has been imprisoned in his mindscape by his other alters, allowing the more malicious alters to control his body.
+One of these alters kills and absorbs the mind of a young girl, Marci Sobol, who becomes another alter within Legion.
+Legion battles the X-Men until Karma and Magik help him regain control of his body.
+Afterwards, he is placed in the care of Professor X, Doctor Nemesis, Danger, and Rogue.

 Weeks later, Magik brings the Elder Gods to Earth and causes catastrophic destruction across the world.
-As the various mutant teams battle the Gods, Karma awakens The Legion to fulfill its bargain, erasing the Gods from existence and resetting the world to before they had manifested.
+Karma awakens The Legion to fulfill its bargain, erasing the Gods from existence and resetting the world to before they had manifested.
 After this, David is taken back into the care and treatment of the X-Men.